 We’re no different than most of you.
-I was a personal trainer and Lauren was a recently-licensed CPA doing taxes for an accounting firm.
-We had absolutely no background or experience when we got started on this path, but we knew that we wanted a way to earn an income online and live our lives more on our terms.
+This post was written by a former personal trainer and CPA.
+We had absolutely no background or experience with blogging when we got started on this path, but we knew that we wanted a way to earn an income online and live our lives more on our terms.

 We were tired of chasing fleeting weekends and vacations that never lasted long enough and we were frustrated with the illusions of the American dream.